-command Name of the command called

-- args The arguments to the command with output redirection or piping to shell commands removed - command\ang A string of just the command and the arguments, with output redirection or piping to shell commands removed - argv A list of arguments a-la sys.argv, including the command as argv[0] and the subsequent arguments as additional items in the list.
-Quotes around arguments will be stripped as will any output redirection or piping portions of the command - raw Full input exactly as typed.

-terminator Character used to end a multiline command
+- command Name of the command called.
+You already know this because of the method cmd2 called, but it can sometimes be nice to have it in a string, i.e. if you want your error messages to contain the command name. - args A string containing the arguments to the command with output redirection or piping to shell commands removed.
+It turns out that the "string" value of the Statement object has all the output redirection and piping clauses removed as well.
+Quotes remain in the string. - command\and\args A string of just the command and the arguments, with output redirection or piping to shell commands removed. - argv A list of arguments a-la sys.argv, including the command as argv[0] and the subsequent arguments as additional items in the list.
+Quotes around arguments will be stripped as will any output redirection or piping portions of the command. - raw Full input exactly as typed by the user. - terminator Character used to end a multiline command.
+You can configure multiple termination characters, and this attribute will tell you which one the user typed.